aleen42/how-tc39-work/champion.md

 - [ ] write test262 tests
 - [ ] prepare ecma262 PR
 - [ ] editor-approved ecma262 PR
-## Stage 3
-- [ ] committee approval
-- [ ] spec editor signoff
-- [ ] spec reviewer signoff
-- [ ] received developer/implementor feedback
-## Stage 2
-- [ ] committee approval
-- [ ] spec text written
-- [ ] spec reviewers selected
-## Stage 1
-- [ ] introduced to TC39
-- [ ] champion(s) identified
-- [ ] initial explainer

 ## Moving through the stages in committee

 Building on the [authoritative documentation for the stage process](https://tc39.es/process-document/), this section builds on that with some additional practical advice for activities which may be helpful at various stages.

 Stage advancement happens in TC39 meetings, when a proposal is presented to the committee, based on consensus of the committee that the proposal should advance to the stage.
-See [presentation advice](https://github.com/tc39/how-we-work/blob/master/presenting.md) for more details.
+See [presentation advice](presenting.md) for more details.

 ### Stage 1